Encapsulation (computer programming)

 In software systems, encapsulation refers to the bundling of data with the mechanisms or methods that operate on the data.
 It may also refer to the limiting of direct access to some of that data, such as an object's components.
+Essentially, encapsulation prevents external code from being concerned with the internal workings of an object.

-Encapsulation allows developers to present a consistent and usable interface which is independent of how a system is implemented internally.
-As one example, encapsulation can be used to hide the values or state of a structured data object inside a class, preventing direct access to them by clients in a way that could expose hidden implementation details or violate state invariance maintained by the methods.
+Encapsulation allows developers to present a consistent interface that is independent of its internal implementation.
+As one example, encapsulation can be used to hide the values or state of a structured data object inside a class.
+This prevents clients from directly accessing this information in a way that could expose hidden implementation details or violate state invariance maintained by the methods.

+Encapsulation also encourages programmers to put all the code that is concerned with a certain set of data in the same class, which organizes it for easy comprehension by other programmers.
+Encapsulation is a technique that encourages decoupling.